Towards an Africa Europe partnership

 - Focus on rural areas and small towns and creating job opportunities there

-- Connect to what’s already happening, democratization of development cooperation and less focus on projects
+- Connect to what’s already happening, the democratization of development cooperation and less focus on projects

 - Joint responsibility for Africa and the EU, Africa has to take the lead